Pochard (Aythya ferina)

 Not as common as the Tuftie, the Pochard has these unmistakable grey flanks and an attractively coloured maroon neck and head.
 When the head comes out from under the wing it is often hunched up with little trace of the neck and the head has a rather pointed appearance!

-So, the vote for the most 'chilled out' duck goes to the Pochard!
+So, my vote for the most 'chilled out' duck goes to the Pochard!